prantlf/timezone-support/README.md

 Lightweight time zone listing and date converting.
 Intended for adding time zone support to high-level date libraries, but also for direct application usage.

 * Tiny code base - 4.6 KB minified, 1.7 KB gzipped.
 Do not pack unnecessary weight in your application.
-* Packed time zone data - 923 KB minified, 33.3 KB gzipped.
+* Packed time zone data - 924 KB minified, 33.6 KB gzipped.
 Single time zones are unpacked on demand.
-* Smaller bundles with limited data - 1900-2050 (204 kB minified, 25.2 kB gzipped), 1970-2038 (204 kB minified, 25.2 kB gzipped) and 2012-2022 (31.2 KB minified, 8.2 kB gzipped).
+* Smaller bundles of code with limited data - 1900-2050 (206 kB minified, 25.4 kB gzipped), 1970-2038 (141 kB minified, 15.8 kB gzipped) and 2012-2022 (31.3 KB minified, 8.25 kB gzipped).
-* Generated from the official time zone database version 2018g.
+* Generated from the official time zone database version 2019a.
 Canonical time zone names, aliases, UTC offsets, and daylight-saving time changes.
 * Minimal interface for time zone lookup and conversions.
 Parsing, formatting and manipulating dates is usually the task for a higher-level date library.

-**Attention**: export identifiers in vanilla browser modules changed in the version 2.0.0.
+**Attention**: exported identifiers in vanilla browser modules changed in the version 2.0.0.
 See the [migration guide] for more information.

 ### Table of Contents